ajLuna7/urban_analytics/final-project/results/rojas_final_report.md

 data for Burkina Faso and Ivory Coast (Boyle, King, and Sobek 2019).
 For this specific analysis, the survey data is restricted to 2010 and 2011.
-Since the DHS standardizes all their variables across survey years, i.e. the variables all have similar code names for easy comparison.
+Since the DHS standardizes all their variables across survey years, i.e.the variables all have similar code names for easy comparison.

 One way to measure food insecurity in a region is to look at its consequences for health.
-For example, one method to measure these consequences is by looking at malnutrition in children, which leads to growth faltering, a popular overall indicator of a child’s health, as well as an indicator of social inequalities (de Onis and Branca 2016).
+For example, one method to measure these consequences is by looking at malnutrition in children, which leads to growth faltering, a popular overall indicator of a child's health, as well as an indicator of social inequalities (de Onis and Branca 2016).
 Growth faltering is measured in height-for-age z-score (HAZ), where scores below -2 mean stunted growth.
 In West and Central Africa, nearly